psychrider/GameToGrow/README.md

-# GameAid
+# Game to Grow
-WIP : This is an Interactive website for kids with Dyspraxia and Dyslexia to help them better eye-hand coordination, motor and mental skills, or simply to boost their brains.
+This is an Interactive website for kids with Dyspraxia and Dyslexia to help them better eye-hand coordination, motor and mental skills, or simply to boost their brains.